nickstella/model-fusion-curvature-analysis/README.md

 # Exploring the Impact of Batch Size on Model Fusion: Generalization, Curvature, and Optimization Dynamics

-In this repository you will find the code and experiments used in our paper.
+In this repository you will find the code and experiments used in our paper, provided in the root directory as "Exploring the Impact of Batch Size on Model Fusion.pdf".

 ## Setup